Ricardomol/pazdera.github.io/_posts/2015-07-13-ruby-scripting.md

 speed you'd do when using just shell.
 But in case your program exceeds the initial expectations, you'll have all the power of Ruby at your disposal.

-Can the template be improved or made simpler?
+Can the template be improved or made even simpler?
 Leave a comment below or submit a pull request [here](https://github.com/pazdera/scriptster/blob/master/examples/template.rb).